| ANCHOR SPEAK EXPLAINED -- Ben Dobson What on earth is "anchor speak, "happy talk," or "anchor

 people completing each other's thoughts like a couple celebrating their silver

+anniversary."
 In its condemnation of the state of local television news, the Project for

 Excellence in Journalism cited comments from focus groups.
 One Atlanta viewer